-A Texas family who claimed to have captured the legendary Chupacabra has made the decision to have the creature put down.
+A Texas family that claimed to have captured the legendary Chupacabra has made the decision to have they creature put down.

-According to TMZ, Jackie Stock, the woman whose husband captured the animal on Sunday, said she was advised to put the animal down because, due to the condition the creature was in, it was suffering.
+According to TMZ, Jackie Stock the woman’s whose husband captured the animal on Sunday, said she was advised to put the animal down because it was suffering.

 Stock previously said her family was seeking confirmation from experts on the creature’s identity, but the animal was euthanized before they were able to find out.

 The Stock’s still believe the animal was a Chupacabra.
 Stephanie Bell with PETA believed that it was a raccoon with mange and biologist Brent Ortega believed it was a small canine suffering from the skin disease.